 "Republicans had the upper hand amid this political tumult, with the team of Ohio Sen.

-under funded and out-gunned Democratic ticket, the understudy role anchored by future
+and under funded and out-gunned Democratic ticket, the understudy role anchored by

-President D. Roosevelt.
-Herbert Hoover, a national hero for his post-war relief efforts in
+future President D. Roosevelt.
+Herbert Hoover, a national hero for his post-war relief

-Europe also made a late bid for the GOP nod.
-And hanging over the specter of the
+efforts in Europe also made a late bid for the GOP nod.
+And hanging over the specter of

-contested Republican nomination was the late President Theodore Roosevelt, who likely
+the contested Republican nomination was the late President Theodore Roosevelt, who

 Woodrow Wilson himself desperately wanted to a third term, but his physical infirmity and